koenrane/KR-new-site/content/My research.md

 _Spring 2018 through June 2022._

-Ah, impact measures - my first love 💕 The hope was:
+Impact measures - my first (research) love. 💕 The hope was:
 1. It seemed hard to get AI to do exactly what we want (like cleaning a room);
 2. It seemed easier to flag down obviously "big deal" actions and penalize those (like making a mess);
 3. By getting the AI to optimize a "good enough" description of what we want, but also not taking impactful actions -- we could still get useful work out of the AI.